×

 Then, let students separate the words into the appropriate boxes.
 Have them guess first, providing clues if you need to.
 After they’re done, go through the correct answers with the class.

-If you want some ready-made materials to help you with this lesson, you can use Kaplan’s food vocabulary lesson or ISL Collective’s worksheet for describing food.
-Both are great for coming up with a list of less-common food descriptions.
+If you want some ready-made materials to help you with this lesson, you can use a resource like ISL Collective’s worksheet for describing food.
+It’s great for coming up with a list of less-common food descriptions.

 Once the class has learned the meanings of these words, you can use the vocabulary covered to create a guessing game.
 Individual students can take turns to describe foods, while others try and guess what they’re talking about.